-(1) This amount is calculated based on the difference between the market value of the securities underlying the options at the end of the most recently completed financial year, which was \$14.27, and the exercise or base price of the option.
+- (1) This amount is calculated based on the difference between the market value of the securities underlying the options at the end of the most recently completed financial year, which was \$18.02, and the exercise or base price of the option. - (2) The vesting of these options is subject to the completion of a joint venture transaction on the KSM or Courageous Lake Projects or other transformative transaction for the Corporation.